victorg-duarte/generate-pdf/README.md

 # generate-pdf
+two ways:
+- by backend using puppeteer module.
-two ways: by backend or front
+- by backend using html2pdf cdn.